 When you’re building a website, it’s tempting to get distracted by all the bells and whistles of the design process and forget all about creating compelling content.
 But having awesome content on your website is crucial to making inbound marketing work for your business.

-So how do you balance your remarkable content creation with your website design needs?
+So how do you balance your remarkable content creation with your web design needs?
 Why, with your 'About Us' page, of course!
-For a remarkable 'About Us' page, all you need to do is figure out your company's unique identity, and then share it with the world.
+For a remarkable about page, all you need to do is figure out your company's unique identity, and then share it with the world.

 I know ... easier said than done.